 Imported water supplies are an important part of salt management strategies in the region from both a quantity and quality standpoint.
 Imported water is needed by many agencies to supplement local sources and satisfy ever-increasing demands.
 The import of high quality State Water Project water, with a long-term TDS average less than 300 mg/L, is particularly essential.
 The use of State Water Project water allows maximum reuse of water supplies without aggravating the mineralization problem.
 It is also used for recharge and replenishment to improve the quality of local water supply sources, which might otherwise be unusable.
 Thus, the use of high quality State Water Project water in the Region has water supply benefits that extend far beyond the actual quantity imported.

-In some cases, the TDS quality of water supplies in a wastewater treatment service area may make it infeasible for the discharger to comply with TDS limits specified in waste discharge requirements.
+In some cases, the TDS quality of available water supplies in a wastewater treatment service area may make it infeasible for the discharger to comply with TDS limits specified in waste discharge requirements.
+This is particularly true during prolonged drought conditions when the allocations of high quality, low TDS imported water, supplied by the State Water Project, may become severely constrained.
 In other cases, the discharger may add chemicals that enable compliance with certain discharge limitations, but also result in TDS concentrations in excess of waste discharge requirements.
 The Board recognizes these problems and incorporates provisions in waste discharge requirements to address them.
 These and other aspects of the Board's regulatory program are described next.

 B. TDS and Nitrogen Regulation